-This piece is part of our Jan.
-7, 2018, Reflection Issue, in which we take a step back from the daily onslaught of news and controversy and try to get some perspective by reexamining the past.
-We gathered newsmakers who took part in pivotal Washington moments over the past 30 years and asked them to talk about those experiences and possibly unearth new lessons and new ways of looking at the present.
-Almost all of the events were related to elections or governing.
+For our Reflection Issue, we gathered newsmakers who took part in seminal moments in Washington to revisit those events from the perspective of today.
+Almost all of the people who sat down with us were involved in pivotal elections or high-stakes congressional hearings.
 But we all need a break from politics sometimes.
-Since many of the moments discussed in the issue took place in the ’90s, we made a detour into D.C.’s thriving indie rock scene at the time.
-Chris Richards, The Washington Post’s pop music critic, chatted with one of that era’s most beloved local acts, the now-defunct trio Unrest.
+Since many of the political events discussed in the issue took place in the '90s, we made a detour into D.C.'s thriving indie rock scene at the time.
+Chris Richards, The Washington Post's pop music critic, chatted with one of that era's most beloved local acts, the now-defunct trio Unrest.

 Ever listen to Unrest?
 Back in the early '90s, they were indie rock's most indomitable pinball — a band perpetually bouncing between weirdo love songs and lovely weirdo songs, delivering a gust of fresh air to the American underground.
 But to founder Mark Robinson, "It seemed like nothing was going on.
 Like nobody was paying attention."